Friday Sermon

 The following points below are summary from this week's Friday Sermon:

-- After reciting Tashahhud, Ta‘awwuz and Surah al-Fatihah, His Holiness, Hazrat Mirza Masroor Ahmad (aba) said that he would mention further expeditions that took place after the Conquest of Makkah and the Holy Prophet’s (sa) return to Madinah.
+- After reciting Tashahhud, Ta‘awwuz and Surah al-Fatihah, His Holiness, Hazrat Mirza Masroor Ahmad (aba) said that he would continue mentioning details regarding the Battle of Tabuk.

 To read the full Friday Sermon summary, click the button below.